-Advertising is critical to the great majority of businesses to acquire and maintain customers.
+Advertising is a legitimate and important means for large numbers of businesses to acquire and maintain customers.
 The inherent aim of any ad is to provoke reactions in people.
 As such, they shape and influence society and culture, and they impact people’s lives.
+The digital age presents new challenges to the promotion of responsible advertising.
+Companies are finding it easier to collect data that allows them to cater ads to intended audiences.
+As ads more effectively play into the emotions of consumers, the need for ethicality in the advertising industry rises.

 The following summarises key focus areas of CAN's works: